This series of articles focuses on the lessons I learned that will help you get the very most from your military and veteran education benefits.

 Lesson Learned: Properly leveraging your education benefits can help you earn your Bachelor’s degree with enough left over to fund your graduate degree or fund your dependent’s education.

-In the next article, I will share my Lessons Learned while pursuing my college degree, certification, and more…
+In future articles, I will share my Lessons Learned while pursuing my college degree, certification, and more…

 These lessons learned come from my years as a Coast Guard Career Development Advisor, working directly with Education Services Officers, and while using education benefits while on active-duty and as a veteran.